acanewby/patrick/README.md

 * outputs converted source code
 * outputs resource files

-_Note: Currently, only [Go](https://go.dev) source code parsing is supported.
-However, extension to other languages is feasible, and may be supported in the future._
+_Note: Currently, only [Go](https://go.dev) source code parsing is explicitly supported.
+However, other closely-related languages (e.g. Java/C#) may also work.
+Extension to support other languages is feasible, and may be supported in the future._

-### Who is (was) Patrick?
+## Who was Patrick?

 This tool is named in honor of [J. Patrick Desbrow](https://github.com/PatrickDesbrow), one of my closest friends, who introduced me to the world of professional-grade software product engineering.